 Coatis can fight fiercely as a group, so they have a few predators; Jaguars, Cougars, Tayras, hawk-eagles, and boa constrictors will occasionally prey on a coatimundi.
 White-faced Capuchins will sometimes prey on baby coatis in their nests.

-This mammal can be found in forest ranging from dry and mangrove forest in Guanacaste to moist and wet lowland forest of the Caribbean and southern Pacific coast.
+This mammal can be found in forests ranging from dry and mangrove forests in Guanacaste to moist and wet lowland forests of the Caribbean and southern Pacific coast.

-The white-faced Capuchin are easily seen in most lowlands forest of Costa Rica.
+The white-faced Capuchin is easily seen in most lowlands forests of Costa Rica.